FAIRChemistry/CaliPytion/specifications/calibration_data_model.md

 ### CalibrationRange

-THe `CalibrationRange` defines the concentration and signal bounds in which the calibration model is valid.
+The CalibrationRange defines the concentration and signal bounds in which the calibration model is valid.

 - **conc_lower**
   - Type: float